 - Advance your own research

-- A modest stipend of $600 per student hosted is provided.
+- A modest stipend per student hosted is provided.
 This may be used as supplemental pay, transferred to a departmental account or be used to cover other departmental, lab or graduate student costs.

 Please contact the GTI if you are interested in being a faculty mentor and register your lab with the form below: